contactkoh/IDD-Fa18-Lab3/README.md

 **Take a picture of your screen working insert it here!**

-I studied the Nokia site link and tried to figure it out but it was too hard for me and was taking too long time. https://learn.adafruit.com/nokia-5110-3310-monochrome-lcd/wiring
+I studied the Nokia site link and tried to figure it out but it was too hard for me to do all these+ this within the given time, and everything was taking way too long time, coming from a non-electrical, non-hardware, business background.
+https://learn.adafruit.com/nokia-5110-3310-monochrome-lcd/wiring